 Replacement boreholes BH10A and 11 were installed with inclinometers at The Holms area of Scarborough North Bay.
-To date no ground movement has been indicated by BH10A, however BH11 (installed above The Holms) shows that readings taken in June 2011 indicate 4 mm of movement has occurred between 13 and 10 metres depth since December 2010.
+To date no ground movement has been indicated by BH10A.
+However BH11 (installed above The Holms) shows that readings taken in June 2011 indicate 4 mm of movement had occurred between 13 and 10 metres depth since December 2010.
+The latest readings of June 2012 show that this movement has now increased to 18 mm, 14 mm since June 2011.

-Groundwater data graphs for the two replacement instrumentation is yet to provide definite evidence of groundwater regimes around The Holms area.
-Due to the some what erratic groundwater readings from BH9, it is recommended that the piezometers in BH9 are flushed with clean water as they may be blocked to some degree with silt or other debris.
+Groundwater data graphs for the two replacement instrumentation is yet to provide definite information on groundwater regimes around The Holms area.
+Due to the some what erratic groundwater observations recorded from BH8 and BH9a and b, it is recommended that these piezometers are flushed with clean water as they may be blocked to some degree with silt or other debris.